vrandall66/front-end-submissions-public/1706/mod-3/personal-project/SamSinger/CheckIn_2.md

   - Create a functioning app by Monday, user will be able to click and generate a list of random restaurants

 #### MVP
-  - User will be able to click and generate a list of randomly generated restaurants
+  -app will generate 3 random resturants
+  - users can vote on resturant
+  - app chooses winner

 #### Nice To Haves

 - Creating multiple user sign ins that will interact with each other.
+  - users can filter based off of what food they want to eat.
+- app closes voting

 #### Biggest Challenges
   - Ineractive multiple sign-ins